 In restaurants, there will be no menus, with choices made available through clients’ own phones and tablets online or through QR codes, or chalked up on blackboards, posters and the like.
 Glasses, cutlery, bread baskets, etc will be stored in closed containers and disinfected between use, and no decorations are allowed on tables.
 Anything that could be touched by subsequent customers must be removed, so there’s an end, for the time being at least, to the familiar little square containers of napkins, toothpick glasses, cruets, oil jugs … we have a whole new form of “nouvelle cuisine” where it’s not the food that’s “minimal”!
 Cinema, theatre, and auditorium audiences will be required to use a pre-assigned booking system to ensure clients are seated and distanced (couples will be able to sit together).

 Hotels and touristic complexes will look different too, with common areas marked off for distancing, valet parking a thing of the past, at least for now, and any staff touching suitcases or other client belongings, or driving them around, wearing gloves.
 Entertainment too will be in limited groups and with 1.5m distancing between those taking part or wearing masks if distancing is impossible.
 No entertainment will be able to involve something like a ball that is touched by more than one person.
-One particular measure in the rules is that tourist accommodation may not be shared by those who do not live together.
+One particular measure in the rules is that tourist accommodation may not be shared by those who do not live together (edit 6 July 2020: this ban on shared accommodation in hotels or apartment complexes was lifted in updated legislation HERE).
 Any cafeteria or restaurant services will comply with rules for the catering industry generally but buffet services will have protective screens, and meals will either be individually plated or in sealed single helpings.

 Public administration offices will continue to provide services primarily online or by phone, or through prior appointment.
 In this last respect, waiting areas will be controlled with the public not allowed in until just before their allotted time, and with measures in place at all times to avoid crowds forming.
 Only those with appointments may attend.
 Various measures will be in place to avoid queues and ensure distancing and hygiene in waiting areas.